AI-Safety-Camp-Tabletop-RPG/homepage/docs/src/downloads.md

 <h2 class="highlighter-pink active">Downloads</h2>

-The Treacherous Turn will be released in early March 2023.
+The Treacherous Turn will be released in April 2023.
 To be informed when the game is fully released, enter your email below.

 <form action="https://getform.io/f/53f88eb0-0b7d-478f-a276-472ae8e79d1d" method="POST">
   <label>Email: </label>